dmd-program/dmd-100/projects/narrative/develop_story_and_plot.md

 ## Instructions

 1. You will now write a fictional, yet _**plausible**_ narrative that describes how this imagined future 30 years from now came to be.
 For example, shape-shifting lizard people are not plausible to exist in 30 years, but technology developed to enable a person to change their appearance at will is plausible.
-Develop and include the following in your story.
 2. Use the following story structure checklist to build your draft:
    1. The way it was
    2. And then one day...